defrancisco/defrancisco/README.md

 I'm a third-year student Bachelor's Degree in Information Systems at UADE with a strong passion for technology and continuous learning.
 As an aspiring developer, I'm diving into various programming languages and frameworks to discover where I can make the most impact in the tech world.
 I'm enthusiastic about building projects, exploring new tools, and honing my skills to prepare for a future in software development.

-## 🚀 Continuous Learning

-Currently, I'm expanding my knowledge in web and app development, focusing on areas like frontend design, database management, and UX/UI techniques.
-I'm eager to see where this journey of discovery and growth takes me!

 ## 📫 Get in Touch